amerfathullah/redis-python-demo/README.md

 pip install redis
 ```

-3. Now you can open and run the notebook file using Jupyter Notebook, VS Code, Google CoLab or however you want.
+1. Now you can open and run the notebook file using Jupyter Notebook.